ae-scripting/Expressions/README.md

 a loose collection of After Effects expressions

-They are not universalized.
+They may not be universalized.
 To do this check out these tools:

 universalization helper tools
 ----